SynapseWeb/PyReconstruct/readme.md

 # PyReconstruct

-PyReconstruct is an actively maintained, extensible version of **RECONSTRUCT** written entirely in Python.
-This repo is under heavy development, but we are happy to make the source code available now.
+PyReconstruct is an actively maintained, extensible version of **RECONSTRUCT** written entirely in Python in the lab of Kristen Harris at the University of Texas at Austin.
+The project is currently under heavy development, but we are happy to make the application publically available now.

 Please do not hesitate to send us a message should you have questions: